tonyjameshart/Celiogix/MOBILE_COMPANION_README.md

 ---

-*The Celiogix Mobile Companion Ecosystem represents the future of celiac disease management, combining the power of desktop analytics with the convenience of mobile accessibility to create a comprehensive, always-available support system for the celiac community worldwide.*
+*The CeliacShield Mobile Companion Ecosystem represents the future of celiac disease management, combining the power of desktop analytics with the convenience of mobile accessibility to create a comprehensive, always-available support system for the celiac community worldwide.*